mjhwest/README-generator/README.md

 - [License](#License)

 ## Description
-To create a readme generator that runs in the users terminal command line
+To easily create a new readme file that is generated when a user answers prompted questions in their command-line application.

 ## Installation
-To have node.js installed as well as the inquirer package
+For the readmee file to be generated the user must have node.js on their terminal as well as the inquirer package.
+To install node.js you can go to this link (https://nodejs.org/en/download/).
+To install the inqueier package, the user can open the command line and type 'npm init -y' and then 'npm install inquirer' to install the inquirer package.

 ## Usage
-open the terminal and type node index.js then follow the prompts
+The user must open the terminal on their computer and type 'node index.js' and follow the prompts.

 ## Contributions
-This was a solo project
+If you would like to contribute please email me.

 ## Tests
-No
+To test run 'npm run test' in terminal command line

 ## Questions
 If you have any questions please contact me either (https://github.com/mjhwest) or via email at mjhwest89@gmail.com

 ## License
-This application is covered under [MIT License](https://opensource.org/licenses/MIT)
+This application is covered under [GNU General Public License v3.0](https://opensource.org/licenses/GPL-2.0)